 Panasonic GX8 versus Panasonic GX850

 The Panasonic Lumix DMC-GX8 and the Panasonic Lumix DMC-GX850 (labelled Panasonic GX800 in some countries) are two digital cameras that were revealed to the public, respectively, in July 2015 and January 2017.
 Both the GX8 and the GX850 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The GX8 has a resolution of 20.2 megapixel, whereas the GX850 provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic GX8 and the Panasonic GX850 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX8 – represents the basis or 100 percent across all the size and weight measures).